 Science-Backed Benefits of Breathing Exercises

-“Take a deep breath” is a phrase that everyone has been told in their life.
-It’s a natural reaction when we feel stressed or overwhelmed.
+“Take a deep breath” is a phrase we’ve all heard.
+It’s also a natural reaction when we feel stressed or overwhelmed.

 But what is it about the act of focusing on our breath that calms us down?
 What exactly is happening in the body and mind?